kevinwatson/upgrade-my-house/060-chapter-06.md

 #### Patterns

 Many permanent lighting options have the option to create your own patterns and color schemes.
-Here are some that I've created for my home.
+Here are a few that I've created for my home.

-* Utah State University
+Utah State University

 |Count|Color|RGB|Hexadecimal|
 |---|---|---|---|